iTwin/imodel-native/iModelJsNodeAddon/api_package/README.md

 This scheme allows us to version the native platform API in steps, with all downstream consumers opting in when they are ready.
 In a nutshell, if you add new methods to the native platform and you want imodeljs-backend to consume them, the upgrade process is:
 1. Publish a new version of the native platform and API packages with a higher minor version.
 1. Once they have landed, imodeljs-backend can move up:
   a.
 Change imodeljs-backend/package.json to depend on the higher minor version of the API.
-Change its peerDependencies to point to the corresponding versions of the -node and -electron packages.
+Change its "helper" dependencies to point to the corresponding versions of the -node and -electron packages.
   b. rush install
   c.
 Change the minor version of the imodeljs-backend package itself.
   d.
 Publish imodeljs-backend.
 1. Once that has landed, apps can move up:
   a.
-Change their package.json to depend on the newer minor version of imodeljs-backend and the new version of the imodeljs-native-platform-node and -electron packages.
+Change their package.json to depend on the newer minor version of imodeljs-backend.
   b.
 NPM INSTALL

 Note: imodeljs-backend depends on imodeljs-native-platform-node and imodeljs-native-platform-api in two places: in backend/package.json, and testbed/package.json.
 Keep them consistent!